Want to join our network on emission-free construction sites?

-The Nordic countries are among the first in the world pursuing to set normative limits for the emission footprints of buildings.
-With the work package on Emission-Free Construction Sites, we will go a step further and include the construction phase.
+The Nordic countries are among the first in the world pursuing to set normative limits for the emission of buildings.
+With the work package on Emission-Free Construction Sites, we are going into depth with one of the modules in the life cycle of a building - the construction phase.

-Currently, none of the Nordic countries have set normative criteria for emission-free construction sites and the Nordics thus have a unique opportunity to harmonize regulations and guidelines.
+Currently, none of the Nordic countries has set normative criteria for emission-free construction sites, and the Nordics thus have a unique opportunity to harmonise regulations and guidelines.

-To create support, visibility and a solid foundation for an increased focus on emission-free construction sites, a common Nordic declaration will be formulated and steps taken to ensure its endorsement and acceptance by the Nordic construction industry.
+To create support, visibility and a solid foundation for an increased focus on low carbon construction including emission-free construction sites, a common Nordic declaration will be formulated and steps will be taken to ensure its endorsement and acceptance by the Nordic construction industry.

 - Encourage and facilitate Nordic research and innovation to support emission-free construction sites

-- Publish report on main barriers and recommendations to emission-free construction sites in the Nordic countries
+- Report on main barriers and recommendations to emission-free construction sites in the Nordic countries